our rhythms

 -

 In 2004, what started as two college graduates traveling overseas for a gap year, birthed a movement that spread across college campuses in a closed nation.
 In one of the leader's own words, “My life was turned upside down.
 As two inexperienced young men who were simply willing to be used by God, we saw things we never imagined: we saw our friends receive Christ and get baptized in our bathtub.
-We started a new church on our campus.
+We started a new house church on our campus.
 We saw miraculous healings and regularly answered prayers.
 And we saw our own lives transformed from the inside out.
 After that year we asked ourselves: What if this isn’t just for us?"

 -